top of page

 How do I maintain my plumbing and prevent plumbing issues in my apartment?

-If water is leaking, check the water valve at the source and turn it off.
-If you have a back up in your sink, help to prevent water damage by emptying the water before it overflows.
-Everyone’s help is necessary in keeping the plumbing working, please keep foreign objects from dropping down garbage disposals, sinks, toilets, and bathtubs.
-You should always dispose of food in the garbage, use plenty of water when using disposal, and make sure to regularly clean your sinks and bath drains.
+If water leaks, check the valve at the source and turn it off.
+If you have a backup in your sink, help prevent water damage by emptying the water before it overflows.
+Everyone’s help is necessary in keeping the plumbing working.
+Please keep foreign objects from dropping down garbage disposals, sinks, toilets, and bathtubs.
+You should always dispose of food in the garbage, use plenty of water when using the disposal, and regularly clean your sinks and bath drains.

 How are maintenance requests handled?

-For all other matters, we ask that you create a work order through the online resident portal.
-The resident portal is how we keep track of everything – it’s super important to have this written record of your maintenance request.
+We ask that you create a work order for all other matters through the online resident portal.
+The resident portal is how we keep track of everything - it’s super important to have this written record of your maintenance request.
 Please be advised that we must attend to work orders in order of urgency and if it’s been more than one week, please follow up with your property manager.
 You may submit a work order by logging into appfolio and clicking on service requests.

 How does trash collection work?